lindgh/lindgh/README.md

 - ⚡ Fun fact: ...
 -->

-I was first exposed to programming during my junior year of high school and my love for it has only grown since I began taking classes as a computer science student at the University of California, Riverside.
-I have created projects utilizing both software and hardware, and I'm looking to find an internship to put the things I've learned (and will continue to learn) to the test.
-My goal is to take advantage of the opportunities I've been given to create something meaningful and impactful to those around me.
+I'm a Computer Science graduate from the University of California, Riverside.
+I have experience in both embedded and full-stack software development.
+I'm actively looking for professional opportunities to apply and further develop my skills and knowledge.